werpu/mona-dish/docs/DomQuery.md

   /**
    * returns the nth element as optional of an Element object
    * @param index the number from the index
-   * @param defaults the default value if the index is overrun default Optional.absent */ getAsElem(index: number, defaults: Optional<any>): Optional<Element>;
+   * @param defaults the default value if the index is overrun default Optional\.absent */ getAsElem(index: number, defaults: Optional<any>): Optional<Element>;